Link: Apply now for the Hilton Honors American Express Business Card

 Card Showdown: Hilton Surpass Vs. Hilton Business

 The Hilton Surpass Card is essentially the personal version of the Hilton Business Card.
-The cards have a lot in common, as both offer 10 Priority Pass visitors per year, have a $95 annual fee (Rates & Fees), offer 12x points on Hilton spending, etc.
+The cards have a lot in common, as both offer 10 Priority Pass visitors per year, have a $95 annual fee, offer 12x points on Hilton spending, etc.

 - The cards offer 6x points in different categories

-- The business version of the card lets you earn up to two weekend night rewards every year, while the personal version lets you earn just one weekend night reward every year
+- The business version of the card lets you earn up to two free night rewards every year, while the personal version lets you earn just one free night reward every year

 The Hilton Business Card is the only co-brand business card offered by Amex and Hilton, and it offers some fantastic perks.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: The Hilton Honors American Express Business Card (Rates & Fees), and Hilton Honors American Express Surpass® Card (Rates & Fees).
+These include: The Hilton Honors American Express Business Card (Rates & Fees).